The Benefits of Using Google Analytics 4

 Discover What Really Engages Customers

-The closest thing we have to know what our customers are thinking is to pay attention to what engages them.
+The closest thing we have to knowing what our customers are thinking is to pay attention to what engages them.
 Sometimes a metric like Bounce Rate isn’t enough to infer user intent–various external factors could prompt a person to leave a page.
 This is why Google Analytics 4 has rolled out a superior array of engagement metrics, including:

 - Engaged Sessions